awsdocs/elb-gateway-load-balancers-user-guide/doc_source/target-groups.md

 ## Target group attributes<a name="target-group-attributes"></a>

-The following are the target group attributes:
+You can use the following attributes with target groups:

 `deregistration_delay.timeout_seconds`
 The amount of time for Elastic Load Balancing to wait before changing the state of a deregistering target from `draining` to `unused`\.
 The range is 0\-3600 seconds\.
 The default value is 300 seconds\.